-It amazes me that in 2017 there are still several major corporations and businesses who choose not to address major issues with their websites that affect usability and search ranking.
-As someone who regularly provides site audits, I thought I share 5 major factors that every website owner should address.
+It amazes me that there are still several major corporations and businesses that choose not to address major web design issues which affect both user experience and search ranking on their website.

 3. Improve your On-Page SEO

 There are many factors that are widely debated by SEO experts.
 In fact you can ask 10 online experts what they thing are the most important factors and you’ll likely get 10 different answers as there are several factors to consider.

 If you’re running a WordPress website then I highly recommend installing the plugin YOAST which has become almost a standard plugin for WordPress SEO.
 This plugin allows you to easily manage your title tags, meta descriptions, XML sitemaps, social media and more.

 For basic on-page SEO make sure the HTML elements such as title tag, H1 tag, page URL’s, image alt tags and content all include your target keyword or phrase.

 Google has been quite clear that page speed is a ranking factor and not to mention having a slow website can affect user experience and affect the conversion.If a page takes longer than 3 seconds to load, over a quarter of users will click away Click To Tweet